silverhammermba/blog/_posts/2022-05-31-child-paradox.markdown

 3. Otherwise, if the right coin is Heads, show them that coin
 4. Otherwise, show them nothing.

-Now whenever I show you a coin, it could be Heads/Tails, Tails/Heads, or Heads/Heads and you have no way to distinguish between them.
+Now whenever I show you a coin, it could be

+$$\text{H}_{\text{left}}/\text{H}_{\text{right}},\text{H}_{\text{left}}/\text{T}_{\text{right}},\text{T}_{\text{left}}/\text{H}_{\text{right}}$$

+and you have no way to distinguish between them.
 The chance of winning has dropped to 1 in 3.
 Unfortunately, from your perspective, both procedures look nearly identical.
-The main difference would be the number of games in which I show nothing, but this is complicated by the fact that I can switch between these procedures at will as I did in my last example.
+The main difference would be the number of games in which I show nothing, but this is complicated by the fact that I can switch between these procedures at will.
 If I start with the first procedure I can sucker you in by making you think the game is rigged in your favor.
 When I switch strategies, your expected winnings flip to −$2 and hopefully for me your greed will cost you all of your profits and then some.
 I could even be sneakier and switch between these strategies randomly, slightly favoring the one that pays me more.

+If you approach this game naively, you will always lose.
+Why?
+Because, like Engelstein, you will assume that the specific way in which you were given information reveals something additional about the nature of _why_ that information was revealed; specifically, that me showing a Head versus saying "There is at least one heads," implies something about the choice _I_ made.
+In general, there may be no connection between these things.

-So this is the resolution of the paradox: it is _not_ the case that revealing redundant information can increase the chances of an event, rather it is possible to phrase a probability problem in an ambiguous way such that most people will make seemingly obvious (but unsupported) assumptions about it and thus come to incorrect conclusions.
+So this is the resolution of the paradox: it is _not_ the case that revealing redundant information can change the chances of an event, rather it is possible to phrase a probability problem in an ambiguous way such that most people will make seemingly obvious (but unsupported) assumptions about it and thus come to incorrect conclusions.

 ## The Specifics